 Free 50/30/20 Budget Calculator

-Enter your monthly after-tax income and instantly see how much to spend on needs, wants, and savings.
-No signup, no email required.
+Enter your monthly after-tax income and this free 50/30/20 budget calculator instantly shows how much to spend on needs, wants, and savings.
+Whether you searched for it as 50/30/20, 50/20/30, or 30/50/20, the split is the same — no signup, no email, no app to install.

 What Is the 50/30/20 Rule?